Homepage > Blank IRS 1095-A Template

 Line 4.
 You are the recipient because you are the person the Marketplace identified at enrollment who is expected to file a tax return and who, if qualified, would take the premium tax credit for the year of coverage.

 Line 5.
-This is your social security number.
+This is your social security number (SSN).
 For your protection, this form may show only the last four digits.
-However, the Marketplace has reported your complete social security number to the IRS.
+However, the Marketplace has reported your complete SSN to the IRS.

 Line 6.
-A date of birth will be entered if there is no social security number on line 5.
+A date of birth will be entered if there is no SSN on line 5.

 Lines 7, 8, and 9.
 Information about your spouse will be entered only if advance credit payments were made for your coverage.
 The date of birth will be entered on line 9 only if line 8 is blank.

 Part II.
 Covered Individuals, lines 16–20.
 Part II reports information about each individual who is covered under your policy.
-This information includes the name, social security number, date of birth, and the starting and ending dates of coverage for each covered individual.
+This information includes the name, SSN, date of birth, and the starting and ending dates of coverage for each covered individual.
 For each line, a date of birth is reported in column C only if an SSN isn’t entered in column B.

 If advance credit payments are made, the only individuals listed on Form 1095-A will be those whom you certified to the Marketplace would be in your tax family for the year of coverage (yourself, spouse, and dependents).
 If you certified to the Marketplace at enrollment that one or more of the individuals who enrolled in the plan aren’t individuals who would be in your tax family for the year of coverage, those individuals won’t be listed on your Form 1095-A. For example, if you indicated to the Marketplace at enrollment that an individual enrolling in the policy is your adult child who will not be your dependent for the year of coverage, that child will receive a separate Form 1095-A and won’t be listed in Part II on your Form 1095-A.